 Aaron is certified in Bronze American Smooth and Rhythm through Dance Vision and is pursuing Silver and Gold certification in American Smooth and Rhythm and Bronze, Silver and Gold in International Standard and Latin.
 He describes himself as patient with his students and says his goal is to help his students be the best dancer they can be, while also having a lot of fun!
 To complement his dancing, Aaron has experience with music theory and performance.
 He is a finalist in Rising Star American Rhythm, Open American Rhythm, Rising Star American Smooth and Open American Smooth competitive categories.
 We are pleased to have Aaron back for the second year in a row as an instructor for Stars Dancing for HEALS, after a break of four years!

 Hal Reid is the owner of Hal Dance.
 He has studied dance for the last 11 years as both a teacher and amateur competitor.
 He dances both International Standard and International Latin styles.

 By day, Hal works as an Electronic Design Engineer.
 He graduated from Georgia Tech in Computer Engineering, and, before his days as a dancer, played trombone in the GT Marching Band.

-This is Hal’s fourth time participating in Stars Dancing for HEALS!
+This is Hal’s fifth time participating in Stars Dancing for HEALS!